giovcandido/sedona/README.md

 It's been made with Python 3.8 and tested on Linux.

+# Dependencies
 Check requirements.txt to see a complete list of dependencies.
 But, don't worry about them.
 They are automatically installed for you.

+The FFmpeg package is required for the MP3 conversion, you need to install it on your OS.
+If you're on Linux, you may not need to install it or you can do so through your package manager.
+If your on Windows, for example, follow some guide like [this one](https://www.wikihow.com/Install-FFmpeg-on-Windows).

 # How to install
 There are two ways you can install Sedona.
 You can either install it from source or you can get it using pip.